 - Pre-assembled (takes only 10 minutes to build)

 - Console box with integrated PSU and filament holder

 - Print Resume feature (continue printing after a power failure)

 As mentioned earlier, the Mini shares many parts with the CR-10 and this also includes the same v-slot aluminum extrusions for its gantry, roller bearing mounts for the x-axis beam and also a near identical hot end and x-axis carriage.
-Based on official product photos, the only key difference between the CR-10 and the Mini (besides the print volume) is the lower part of the gantry.
-The Mini uses only a single extrusion to prevent it from toppling forward.
-This extrusion is supported below by a large piece of acrylic that has a triangular shape.
+Based on official product photos, the only key difference between the CR-10 and the Mini (besides the print volume) are subtle details such as the cable organizers.
+Other than that, the Mini actually looks like a scaled-down version of the bigger CR-10.

 Overall, the Mini is a great printer to have for those who feel that the CR-10 is simply too big for their needs and want something smaller and cheaper with all the same 3D printing goodness offered by the larger CR-10.

 With its print volume, the CR-10 Mini has the new Anet E10 in its crosshairs.
 The E10, which has a near identical print volume of 220 x 270 x 300mm, is priced slightly lower at about $300.
 Though cheaper than the Mini, it is obvious that Creality’s stellar reputation with the CR-10 will draw plenty of potential buyers away from the E10.
 With that said, we will probably see a price drop soon for the E10 if Anet wants it to stay competitive.

 Like many other DIY 3D printer kits that were released recently, the Mini also comes mostly pre-assembled.
 Creality claims it can be assembled in just 10 minutes with 8 easy steps — saving owners plenty of hassle.
 In contrast, some other DIY kits can take around 5 to 10 hours to build.